Kotlin/kotlinx.serialization/docs-website/topics/serialization-serialize-builtin-types.md

 [//]: # (title: Serialize built-in types)

-The Kotlin serialization library supports various built-in types, including basic types such as primitives and strings, as well as certain standard library classes.
+The Kotlin serialization library supports a variety of built-in types, including basic types such as primitives and strings, as well as certain standard library classes.
-The following sections describe these types in detail and provide examples of how to serialize them.
+The following sections describe these types in detail and show how to serialize them.

 ## Basic types

 Kotlin serialization provides built-in serializers for types that are represented as a single value in serialized data.
 This includes primitives, strings, and enums.

-For example, here’s how you can serialize a `Long` type:
+For example, here's how you can serialize a `Long` type:

 ```kotlin
 // Imports the necessary library declarations